-While the frame is essential in a drawing, it becomes "junk" when added to a digital data file such as a copper layer.
-Drawings are intended to be looked at by humans.
-Digital data is intended for digital processing in CAM software - the frame is then junk that must be manually removed by the CAM operator before the data can be used.
-It is not because digital data represents graphic information it suddenly becomes a drawing.
-It is not because drawings and graphical digital data are both expressed in Gerber that are both drawings.
+While the frame is essential in a drawing that is made for people, it becomes junk when added to a digital data file such as a copper layer that is to be digitally processed by CAM software-and this junk must be removed manually by the CAM operator before the data can be used.
+Digital data does not automatically become a drawing because it represents graphic information.
+And expressing both drawings and graphical digital data in Gerber does not automatically make them drawings-or purely digital files.

 Use only pure data files, without junk or embellishments.
 You may object that the title block contains useful information.
-This may well be.
-The solution is to put that information in a separate text file or a true drawing.
+This may well be-if so, the solution is to put that information in a separate text file or a true drawing.
 The data is then pure and can be used without manual cleanup and the information intended for the human operator is conveniently available in a separate file.

-Put only data in data files.
+Remember, put only data in data files.